-1. Must be designed to increase productivity and increase output.
+- They must be designed to increase productivity and increase output.

-2. It can provide users with better intuitive operation and provide visual troubleshooting suggestions instead of a bunch of difficult text instructions.
+- They provide users with better intuitive operation and provide visual troubleshooting suggestions instead of a bunch of difficult text instructions.

-3. Provide enhanced comprehensive reporting and information tracking capabilities.
+- They provide enhanced comprehensive reporting and information tracking capabilities.

-4. Can provide preventive maintenance planning and early warning.
+- They provide preventive maintenance planning and early warning.